kickstand-ui/kickstand-ui/docs/components/form-field.md

 ## Data Binding

 Kickstand UI's components focus on one-way data binding so that data flows in a single direction.
 What that means is that the variable you bind to the `value` property will not be updated whenever a user enters new content.
-In order to provide you with the new value, each component wil emit and `updated` event.
+In order to provide you with the new value, each component will emit and `updated` event.

 ### Adding Event Listeners